xXGeminiXx/BeesPS99MasterAutomation/readme.txt

 Big thanks to the PS99 community for inspiring this tool.
 Join the hive on Discord and check out my YouTube for more automation goodness!

 🐝 Happy automating, hive! 🐝

-Notes
-File Name: Save this as README.md in your repo root.
-Customization: I assumed a GitHub username (BeeBrained) and repo name (MAT)—update the clone URL if different.
-Enhancements: Included the optional “Clear Coords/Templates” idea as a suggestion without pushing it as mandatory.
-Tone: Kept it friendly and BeeBrained-branded with a few 🐝s, matching your style.
-This README should give users everything they need to get started while showcasing your work.
-Ready to publish—let me know if you want any final tweaks! 🐝